mailpile/kettlingar/README.md

 and must either return a single tuple of `(mime-type, data)`, or implement a generator which yields such tuples.

+Arguments after `request_info` (both positional and keyword arguments) are part of the exposed API.
+If the arguments have type hints,
+`kettlingar` will automatically convert/validate incoming data accordingly.

 The functions should also have docstrings which explain what they do and how to use them.

 The functions can access (or modify!) the microservice configuration,